-The National Study on Violence against Women in Georgia conducted by GEOSTAT (supported by UN Women) also specifically looked at the situation of vulnerable groups of women (ethnic minorities, women with disabilities, LBTI and migrant women) within its qualitative component, in relation to domestic and gender-based violence.
-The study found, that among immigrant women, the most significant issues were related to language and employment.
-The traditional division of labour within families among this group has meant that women lack the relevant skills and experience to secure employment.
-Combined with language barriers and high unemployment rates, finding employment has been difficult.
-Among ethnic minority women, the lack of knowledge and access to services are identified as the key barriers to service provision for Azeri women living in both rural and urban regions of Georgia.
-The discrimination LBT women experience increases their risk of violence and is a barrier to service provision.
-LBT community needs are not acknowledged at the policy level, and there is a lack of support from service providers.
-The adoption of the anti-discrimination law is a positive development in overcoming the problem.
-Women with a variety of physical and psychological disabilities stated, that isolation, emotional abuse and economic and physical violence were the most common forms of violence in this group.
-The findings indicate that VAW with disabilities is strongly connected to their dependency on family and lack of independence, particularly financial independence.
-Social norms and attitudes that stereotype and stigmatize women with disabilities contribute to their social isolation and discrimination, within both private and public spheres

 Paragraphs 36 and 37 – Marriage and family relations

 According to the official marriage registration records, child marriage (women married by the age of 18) is 14 per cent in Georgia of the women aged between 20–24 years who are married or in union, while the adolescent birth rate is 46.4 (births per 1,000 women ages 15-19).

-In Georgia, early marriage is associated with poverty and low social status.
-Mostly practiced within certain ethnic and religious communities, early marriage occurs throughout the country.
-In 2015, approximately 408 persons between the ages of 13 and 17 dropped out of school because of marriage and 168 dropped out at the age of 18.

-One of the factors leading to child marriage and subsequent school drop-out is a lack of information about sexual and reproductive health.
-The absence of information on reproductive health further leads to an increased likelihood of girls becoming pregnant, which in turn is one of the reasons for early marriage.

 According to the Public Defender’s Report on the Human Rights Situation in Georgia (2017), during the 2016-2017 academic year, the student status of 3,454 juveniles at the mandatory basic education stage has been terminated and in case of 2,259 juveniles after the completion of basic education.
 The most frequent (1695) reason for termination of pupil’s status is the immigration abroad.
 The highest data of school dropout is revealed in Tbilisi (2274), Kvemo Kartli (1259), Adjara (441) and Kakheti (511).
 The data of Kakheti, Adjara and Kvemo Kartli are very interesting because according to applications submitted to the Public Defender’s Office the majority of school dropouts due to early marriage and labor are registered in these territorial units.

 Through EMIS, the MoESCS has collected data on children dropping out of school on the grounds of early marriage.
 The EMIS has collected quantitative data on girls dropping out of school because of early marriage for 2016-2017.